 Internationalization

-Every built-in string (ARIA labels, placeholders, empty states, date-picker controls) ships in five locales.
+Every built-in string (ARIA labels, placeholders, empty states, date-picker controls) ships in 15 locales.
 Set one for the whole app, switch at runtime, or override individual strings.

 Supported locales